surfstudio/CoreEvents/README.md

 ### Description

-This event provide all `Future` logic, but additionally provide emits last emited value for new listner.
+This event provides all `Future` logic, but additionally provides emiting last emited value for a new listener.
-It means if your event already emits value and you add new listener then yout listener handles previous emited value in the same time.
+It means if your event already emits value and you add a new listener then your listener handles previous emited value in the same time.

 ### Types
 - `PresentEvent: Event`